hyperledger/bevel-operator-fabric/website-docs/docs/operator-guide/state-db.md

 ## Configuring CouchDB

-You can configure couchdb by setting the following property in the yaml:
+You can configure the world state to be CouchDB by setting the property `stateDb` in the CRD of the peer:

 ```yaml
 stateDb: couchdb